airmelt/LeetCode/#1232 Check If It Is a Straight Line 缀点成线.md

+# 1232 Check If It Is a Straight Line 缀点成线

 __Description__:
 You are given an array coordinates, coordinates[i] = [x, y], where [x, y] represents the coordinate of a point.
 Check if these points make a straight line in the XY plane.

 __Example:__

 Example 1:
 ![coordinates 1](https://assets.leetcode-cn.com/aliyun-lc-upload/uploads/2019/10/19/untitled-diagram-2.jpg)
 Input: coordinates = [[1,2],[2,3],[3,4],[4,5],[5,6],[6,7]]